Garifuna language

 Garifuna (Karif) is a minority language widely spoken in villages of Garifuna people in the western part of the northern coast of Central America.

 It is a member of the Arawakan language family but an atypical one since it is spoken outside the Arawakan language area, which is otherwise now confined to the northern parts of South America, and because it contains an unusually high number of loanwords, from both Carib languages and a number of European languages because of an extremely tumultuous past involving warfare, migration and colonization.

 The language was once confined to the Antillean islands of St. Vincent and Dominica, but its speakers, the Garifuna people, were deported by the British in 1797 to the north coast of Honduras from where the language and Garifuna people has since spread along the coast south to Nicaragua and north to Guatemala and Belize.

 Parts of Garifuna vocabulary are split between men's speech and women's speech, and some concepts have two words to express them, one for women and one for men.
 Moreover, the terms used by men are generally loanwords from Carib while those used by women are Arawak.

 The Garifuna language was declared a Masterpiece of the Oral and Intangible Heritage of Humanity in 2008 along with Garifuna music and dance.

 Distribution

 Garifuna is spoken in Central America, especially in Honduras (146,000 speakers), but also in Guatemala (20,000 speakers), Belize (14,100 speakers), Nicaragua (2,600 speakers), and the US, particularly in New York City, where it is spoken in Queens, Brooklyn and the Bronx, and in Houston, which has had a community of Central Americans since the 1980s.
 The first feature film in the Garifuna language, Garifuna in Peril, was released in 2012.

 Sociolinguistic history

-The Garinagu (singular Garifuna) are a mix of West/Central African, Arawak, and Carib ancestry.
-Though they were captives removed from their homelands, these people were never documented as slaves.
-The two prevailing theories are that they were the survivors of two recorded shipwrecks or they somehow took over the ship on which they came.
-The more Western and Central African-looking people were deported by the British from Saint Vincent to islands in the Bay of Honduras in 1796.
+The Garinagu (singular: Garifuna) are a people of mixed West/Central African, Arawak and Island Carib ancestry.
+Although they were former captives forcibly removed from their homelands, they were never formally documented as enslaved.
+Two main theories explain their arrival in the Caribbean: they were either survivors of shipwrecks, or they seized control of the vessel that transported them.